Association of Municipalities of Ontario: Activities

 The activities of AMO support both its Mandate and Vision Statement.
 AMO develops policy positions and reports on issues of general interest to municipal governments; conducts ongoing liaison with provincial government elected and non-elected representatives; informs and educates governments, the media and the public on municipal issues; markets innovative and beneficial services to the municipal sector; and maintains a resource centre on issues of municipal interest.
 The Association's Annual Meeting is held in August and is combined with a comprehensive conference program.

 AMO also selects three young people every year to serve as Youth Fellows, who "learn more about municipal governance and policy while gaining exposure to real-time issues facing Ontario’s municipalities."
 In 2020, the Youth Fellows were Raghed Al-Areibi, Emilie Leneveu, and Graham Taylor.
 In 2022, the Youth Fellows were Juvairiyya Hanslod, Terran Morris, and Hale Mahon.
+In 2023, the Youth Fellows were Jacob Anderson, Morgan Carl, and Catherine Dong.
+In 2024, the Youth Fellows were Elizabeth Simpson Hillis, Henry Khamonde, and Thomas Walling.
+In 2025, the Youth Fellows were Ida Mensah, Kerry Yang, and Nathan Bean The 2026 Youth Fellows are Allan Buri, Akbar Imran and Rebecca Bekele.

 Organizational structure

 The governing body of the Association is the Board of Directors, elected every two years at the Association's Annual Meeting.
 The Board comprise 43 elected and non-elected municipal representatives which meets five times per year.
 An Executive Committee of the Board, responsible for the business of the Association between Board of Director meetings, meets monthly.

-AMO hosts many foreign delegates who wish to learn about starting a similar local government organization and our business and information services.